ILIAS-eLearning/ILIAS/docs/development/js/js-unit-test.md

 }
 ```

-Note that it might be good practise to keep the tests cloze to the source an only symlink the files to the above
+Note that it might be good practise to keep the tests close to the source an only symlink the files to the above
 directories.